eug/eug.github.io/posts/20250608-an-obvious-guide-on-prompting.md

 Using AI well isn't about learning secret tricks.
 It's about being intentional.
 Be clear in your questions, use the AI to explore ideas, and always, *always* question the output.
 It's a tool to help you think, not a replacement for thinking.

 The future is not about humans *versus* AI, but humans *with* AI.
 The nature of that partnership, however, is up to you.
-You can be passive consumers, letting your own critical skills take a backseat to the convenience of automated answers.
+You can be a passive consumer, letting your own critical skills take a backseat to the convenience of automated answers.
 Or you can be active, discerning collaborators, using these tools to push your own thinking further.
 This second path requires effort and intention, but it's how you transform prompting from a simple query into a core skill for the future.
 The choice is yours to make with every query you type.

 ### The Obvious Conclusion